-- hereby authorize the Board of Directors to cancel, at its sole discretion, on one or more occasions, subject to a cap equal to 10% of the capital stock as determined on the day of the decision to cancel, after deduction of any shares canceled during the preceding 24 months, shares that the Company holds or may acquire as a result of purchases carried out pursuant to Article L. 22-10-62 of the French Commercial Code, and to reduce the capital stock accordingly, pursuant to applicable statutory and regulatory provisions; - 2. hereby set the term of this authorization at twenty-four months from the date of this general meeting; and - hereby grant full powers to the Board of Directors, with the option to further delegate, to perform any operations required in connection with such share cancellations and corresponding capital reductions, amend the bylaws accordingly and complete all required formalities.
+- hereby authorize the Board of Directors to cancel, at its sole discretion, on one or more occasions, subject to a cap equal to 10% of the capital stock as determined on the day of the decision to cancel, after deduction of any shares canceled during the preceding 24 months, shares that the Company holds or may acquire as a result of purchases carried out pursuant to Article L. 22-10-62 of the French Commercial Code, and to reduce the capital stock accordingly, pursuant to applicable statutory and regulatory provisions; - hereby resolve that any excess of the purchase price of the shares over their par value shall be deducted from additional paid-in capital, merger or contribution premiums or from any available reserve, including the legal reserve, up to a maximum of 10% of the capital reduction carried out, - hereby set the term of this authorization at twenty-six months from the date of this general meeting, and - hereby grant full powers to the Board of Directors, with the option to further delegate, to perform any operations required in connection with such share cancellations and corresponding capital reductions, amend the bylaws accordingly and complete all required formalities; - hereby resolve that this authorization cancels the unused portion of any prior authorization having the same purpose.